New zealand Country Commercial Guide

 Last published date:

-Due to distance New Zealand companies are experienced dealing with U.S. companies remotely.
-Electronic communications are the norm.
-Zoom and Teams Microsoft are popular video conferencing platforms.
-Domestically, sales calls and one-on-one discussions with potential buyers are the predominant method of selling capital intensive or service products to other businesses.
+New Zealand companies are experienced in dealing with U.S. companies remotely and electronic communication is the norm, including through popular videoconferencing platforms.
+Domestically, sales calls and one-on-one discussions with potential buyers are the predominant method of selling capital-intensive or service products to other businesses.

 Trade Promotion and Advertising

-In-country promotion of U.S. products/services is offered via the Single Company Promotion.
-This program provides U.S. companies with promotional services which may consist of a technical seminar, press conference, luncheon, dinner, or reception with a targeted audience.
+In-country promotion of U.S. products and services is offered via the Single Company Promotion service.
+This program provides U.S. companies with promotional services including a technical seminar, press conference, luncheon, dinner, or reception with a targeted audience.

 Pricing

 There are no government price control regulations.
-A Goods and Services Tax (GST) of 15% is applied to all goods and services.
+A Goods and Services Tax (GST) of 15% is applied to all goods and services across the board.

 Sales Service/Customer Support